 If you’d like to take the quiz for yourself, go ahead!
 You’ll find it here:

-And on another note, registration for the October term at FDSA wraps up on Monday.
+And on another note, registration for the December term at FDSA opens on November 22nd.
 If you’d like to enroll, check the schedule and get registered!